On the Applicability of the Geodesic Deviation Equation in General Relativity

 \section{Conclusions}

 We have shown how to describe orbits using the solution of the first order deviation equation for circular reference geodesics.
-In particular, we employ the Schwarzschild spacetime as the simplest approximation for the earth to investigate relativistic satellite orbits and orbit deviations.
+In particular, we employ the Schwarzschild spacetime as the simplest approximation for the Earth to investigate relativistic satellite orbits and orbit deviations.
 We describe the shape of all perturbed orbits and connect free parameters in the general solution to the orbital elements of the perturbed orbit.
 Using this description, one can now apply the solution of the first order deviation equation to model any orbit that is specified in terms of its orbital elements.
 We have uncovered artificial effects that are due to the linearized framework.
 For elliptical orbits with small eccentricities the perigee precession was derived as a purely relativistic effect, which is absent in the Newtonian solution of the deviation problem.
 The solution of the first order deviation problem in Schwarzschild spacetime has shown that such an approximate description must be handled with care.
 The line of node precession, which is forbidden in Schwarzschild spacetime, will mix in the context of Kerr spacetime with the Lense-Thirring effect that causes a similar behavior.

 Reconsidering the so-called Shirokov effect we uncovered its origin.
-Rather than being a new feature of General Relativity, we identified it as the relict of the approximate description of a well-known perigee precession.
+Rather than being a new feature of GR, we identified it as the relict of the approximate description of a well-known perigee precession.

 The comparison of perturbed orbits -- based on the solution of the geodesic deviation equation -- to exact solutions of the underlying geodesic equation has shown, that higher order deviation equations should be used to model modern satellite based geodesy missions.